i18ncloud/test-i18ncloud-react/README.md

 i18ncloud pull
 ```

-To push local changes to the remote repository simply execute the folllowing command.
+To push local changes to the remote repository simply execute the following command.
 ```
 i18ncloud push
 ```